Trace methods for stable categories I: The linear approximation of algebraic K-theory: The K-theory of laced categories

-As in \textit{loc. cit.}, this is done using Proposition 5.3.6.2 of \cite{HTT}, and then taking the Spannier-Whitehead stabilization, once set-theoretic problems have been dealt with.
-This direction can be followed using a similar approach to \cite{HermKIV}, but since this category of motives will not play a role in the present paper, we will refrain from pursuing these ideas here. \end{rmq}
+As in \textit{loc. cit.}, this is done using Proposition 5.3.6.2 of \cite{HTT}, and then taking the Spanier-Whitehead stabilization.
+Since this category of motives will not play a role in the present paper, we will refrain from pursuing these ideas here. \end{rmq}